Inspection Station Cap Information

 Important Notice for Inspection Station License Applicants

-Regulations have been created that limit, or cap, the number of official public emission inspection stations allowed in each county of the State.
+The number of official public emission inspection stations allowed in each county of New York State is regulated.
 If the maximum number of such inspection stations is reached in any county, the DMV will place an application for an inspection station license on a waiting list.
 If the number of stations falls below the designated maximum in a given county, the applicant who has been on the list the longest may be considered for an inspection station license.

 The Public Emissions Inspection State Cap document shows the following information for each county